 We have 12 Canvas SkillShops available in the Canvas Commons, including topics like Research Basics, APA & MLA Citations, Zotero Citation Management, Video Storytelling, and Reading Scholarly Articles.

 How the SkillShops-Canvas integration works, step-by-step:

 If you have questions or would like to learn more about using online SkillShops in your course, contact us: email@example.com.

 Many instructors offer extra credit or even require students to attend SkillShops as a way to supplement their learning and increase their skill set.
 We can help you connect SkillShops to your course content and learning outcomes.
 If you plan to incorporate SkillShops into your course, let us know at firstname.lastname@example.org.
 You can also view the current offerings on the SkillShops Calendar.

 You can track your students' SkillShops attendance and get a snapshot of their learning by having them fill out a worksheet asking them to reflect on what they learned at the workshop and how they will use their new skills.

 Extra credit sheet template (customizable version - just your add course-specific information and requirements)

 Extra credit sheet - generic version (simple version with no course-specific info or requirements)

-You can also import this as an assignment from the Canvas Commons into your course.
+You can also import this as an assignment from the Canvas Commons into your course (instructions on importing from Canvas Commons).
 Go the Canvas Commons and search from "HSU Library SkillShops Assignment" to locate the assignment.
 You can use the extra credit sheet it is linked in the course, or copy and edit for your specific requirements.
 If you copy and edit the form, be sure to replace the link in the assignment with the new copy so that students have the correct form.